Discover folk - the CRM for people-powered businesses

 Key features

-• Artificial Intelligence (AI) integration: Salesforce Einstein provides AI-driven insights, helping optimize lead conversion and customer retention strategies.
+- Artificial Intelligence integration: Salesforce Einstein provides AI-driven insights, though setup and optimization require dedicated resources.

 Pros